 All these degrade trichomes, rob the terpenes and even reduce the THC cannabinoid count which can give you an unpleasant smoking experience.

 Instead, follow one of the above methods, preferably rice or paper method.
 Avoid shortcuts especially involving heat and light.

 Unlike the first trimming— the detailed trimming is more about manicuring the already dried-up marijuana.

-Contrary to wet trimming, dry trimming needs more attention, and if you successfully do it— your product will be worthy of the top-shelf position.
+Contrary to wet trimming, dry trimming needs more attention, and if you and if you do it successfully— your product will be worthy of the top-shelf position.

-Remove the stems that are attached to the bud and discard them away.
+Remove the stems that are attached to the bud and discard them.